 Do this for a few weeks and you could dramatically improve your understanding of spoken French.
 Oh and the course also includes audio from a variety of speakers so you get used to different accents and intonations and don’t end up having to ask locals to repeat when you go to France.

-One of the best parts of this course is the fact that you had the dialogues at ‘normal speed’ versus slowed down dialogues, so it meant that you could hear how the conversation would sound in ‘real time’ vs the ‘slowed down’ audio for your ears to ‘listen more.
+One of the best parts of this course is the fact that you had the dialogues at ‘normal speed’ versus slowed down dialogues, so it meant that you could hear how the conversation would sound in ‘real time’ vs the ‘slowed down’ audio for your ears to listen more.
 By day twenty of this course, I felt confident enough to speak (I had to travel to France), as well as understand simple everyday sentences/directions, which only enhanced my stay in France.

-After using the French Together course, I had a chance to speak to a French person – I traveled to England and Normandy and dared to start a conversation with our guide (who is from Paris and spoke perfect English.
+After using the French Together course, I had a chance to speak to a French person – I traveled to England and Normandy and dared to start a conversation with our guide (who is from Paris and spoke perfect English.)
 He wasn’t very talkative with me in French – but I was thrilled that he understood me and I – him.
 He was very surprised that I had studied French only for a few months.

-Unlike other courses that teach you a ton of words you will never use, French Together focuses on the most common French words because these are the 20% of French words you will find in 80% of conversations.
+French Together focuses on the most common French words because these are the 20% of French words you will find in 80% of conversations.